allcloud-io/clisso/README.md

 duration, in seconds, instead of the default of 3600 (1 hour).
 Valid values are between 3600 and 43200 seconds.
 The [max session duration][12] has be equal to or lower than what is configured on the role in AWS.
-If a longer session time is requested than what is configured on the AWS role, Clisso will lower the duration and retry.
-The default duration specified on provider level can be overridden on a per app level (see below).
+If a longer session time is requested than what is configured on the AWS role, Clisso will fallback to a duration of 3600.
+The default duration specified for the provider can be overridden on a per-app basis (see below).

 #### Okta